-House officers are permitted fourteen days including weekends of paid sick leave per year that may not be accumulated into subsequent calendar years and may only be used for the illnesses of the House Officer.
-As the American Board of Pediatrics requires 33 months of training for competence, sick leave in excess of 1 week (7 calendar days) during a resident's training will potentially delay a resident's completion date.
+House officers are permitted fourteen days, including weekends, of paid sick leave per year that may not be accumulated and may be used for the illnesses of the House Officer or close relative (child, parent, or spouse).
+Additional ACGME special leave, up to 6 weeks, may be granted once during a resident's training.
+Please see LSUHSC GME House Officer Manual for specific details.
+Individual residents will be referred to Human Resources for determination of leave qualifications As the American Board of Pediatrics requires 33 months of training for competence, sick leave in excess of 1 week during a resident's training will potentially delay a resident's completion date.
 Each individual case should be discussed with the Program Director and Program Coordinator.
 A call system is created for use of needed replacement for the sick House Officer which is named "Jeopardy Call".
-There is one upper level resident on call every day to relieve residents who are ill.
-The chief resident will decide if jeopardy call will be implemented depending on the need of the ill resident's service.
+There is one upper-level resident on call every day to relieve residents who are ill.
+The chief resident will decide if jeopardy call will be implemented.